alireza-sharifpour/plugin-pingpal-email/README.md

 ```

 Customize this section to accurately reflect settings specific to `plugin-pingpal-email` that a user would configure within their agent's `character.settings.pingpal_email` block.

-## Documentation

-Provide clear documentation about:

-- What your plugin does
-- How to use it
-- Required API keys or credentials
-- Example usage